cartrawler/cartrawler.github.io/docs/android/inpath/implementationSteps.md

 ```

 {: .important }
-The `implementationID` is needed by the SDK since it's used to fetch some configuration, it's good to call `CartrawlerSDK.init` in your application class;<br/>
+The `implementationID` is needed by the SDK since it's used to fetch some configuration.
+It's recommended to call CartrawlerSDK.init in your application class.<br/>

+{: .warning }
-Don't forget to use `CTSdkEnvironment.PRODUCTION` when submitting your app to the Play Store;
+Don't forget to use `CTSdkEnvironment.PRODUCTION` when submitting your app to the Play Store.

 ---

-### Initialise the CTSdkData <br/>
+### Initialise CTSdkData <br/>

 ```kotlin
 // CTSdkPassenger is optional